aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheFastestResponseStrategyPlugin.md

 ## Fastest Response Strategy Plugin

-The Fastest Response Strategy Plugin is a host selection strategy plugin monitoring the response time of each reader host, and returns the host with the fastest response time.
+The Fastest Response Strategy Plugin is a host selection strategy plugin that monitors the response time of each reader host, and returns the host with the fastest response time.
 The plugin stores the fastest host in a cache so it can easily be retrieved again.

 The host response time is measured at an interval set by `responseMeasurementIntervalMs`, at which time the old cache expires and is updated with the current fastest host.